 I cut my sweet potato (skin on) into four rounds and sat them in a small iron skillet.
-I drizzled 1 Tablespoon Pumpkin Seed Oil over the tops (but you could easily use Olive Oil).
+I drizzled 1 Tablespoon Pumpkin Seed Oil (Amazon link) over the tops (but you could easily use Olive Oil).
 I made sure all sides of the rounds were coated, then sprinkled on a little paprika and a little cinnamon for good measure.

 I roasted the sweet potato at 425 degrees for 30 minutes, then removed the skin and mashed them really good with a fork.
 I then added two eggs along with the chia seeds and flaxseed (1 TBS each).